SyneRBI/SIRF-SuperBuild/README.md

 ```bash
 [sudo] make -jN
 ```
 where `N` are the number of cores you want to use for the compilation.
-You will only need the `sudo` command if you are building in a system folder (e.g., `/usr/local`).
+You will only need the `sudo` command if you set `CMAKE_INSTALL_PREFIX` to a system folder (e.g., `/usr/local`).

 For Eclipse/XCode/Visual Studio, you could open the project, or try something like
 ```bash
 cmake --build . --config Release
 ```